HUSTNO1WXY/FineFormer/README.md

 ```

 ### Evaluation on YFCC100M
 For the script for evaluation on YFCC100M, you can refer to [superglue](https://github.com/magicleap/SuperGluePretrainedNetwork).
-The settings for YFCC100M can be found in 'src/loftr/utils/cvpr_ds_config.py'

 When the RANSAC threshold is set to 1.0, you can reproduce results in paper.